The Gum Ball is in preparation for 2019! We hope to see you when it all goes down again... 25-28 April 2019!

 Along with its musical element, The Gum Ball also offers gourmet food and market stalls, kids crèche, yoga, skate demos, workshops, live art and a very popular late night silent disco.

 - Tickets are available through Dashville's online store.
 Last year's event was a sell out, so probably best not to fluff around too much.
-A payment plan option has been provided this year for those who would like to consider it.

 - BYO Food and Beverages - Despite the fact we have a super awesome bar full of great booze and lots of tasty food stalls, at this festival you can bring your own food and drinks.
 Though please know and respect our biggest rule, GLASS IS STRICTLY FORBIDDEN.
 Please do not bring any form of glass into the festival.
 Basically this is the bush and broken glass does not breakdown, your one slip up can cause long term grief for not only children and animals, but perhaps even your own face.